MALLINGER LAB AT UF

 Flowering plant and bee community assembly

-Effects of disturbance on pollinator community composition
+Effects of disturbances and conservation efforts on pollinator communities

 Floral traits and plant-pollinator interactions